sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 ## 6. How to Cite

 **This code has been registered by the Spanish National Council of Research (CSIC).
 Please note this code is the official code for article *Automatic design of quantum feature maps*.
-Authors of scientific papers including results generated using this technique or these ideas, are encouraged to cite this paper.**
+Authors of scientific papers including results generated using this technique or these ideas, are encouraged to cite this paper as follows.**

 * Altares-López, S., Ribeiro, A., & García-Ripoll, J. J. (2021).
 Automatic design of quantum feature maps.
 Quantum Science and Technology, 6(4), 045015. https://doi.org/10.1088/2058-9565/ac1ab1
 ```xml